Carpe-Hora/ClassifiableBehavior/README.md

 $MyJsRepo->disclose('language', 'js'); // now only classified in php

-// ...and then retireve it
+// ...and then retrieve it
 RepositoryQuery::create()
   // filter for 'php' AND 'js' language, paranoid ->filterByClassified('language', array('php', 'js'), 'and', $paranoid = true)